 Section 10.
 Educational Leave

 Employees may be granted a paid leave of absence in accordance with the policies of the Employer for educational purposes to attend conferences, seminars, briefing sessions or other functions of a similar nature that are intended to improve or upgrade the individual’s skill or professional ability.
 The employee shall not suffer any loss of seniority or benefits as a result of such leave.

+Based on the operational needs of the department, Employees enrolled in a degree program may be granted an unpaid leave of absence(s) up to (12) twelve months for course work required by the program.
+The decision to approve or deny any request for a leave of absence shall not be subject to the grievance procedure as outlined in Article 23 and shall not be arbitrable.

 Section 11.
+Upon submission of satisfactory medical evidence that demonstrates an existing catastrophic illness or injury, the Employer shall grant the employee up to an additional twenty-six (26) weeks of non-intermittent non-FMLA leave.
+A catastrophic illness or injury is a severe or life-threatening conditions that requires prolonged recovery or hospitalization and that totally incapacitates the employee from working.
+AN employee may be granted leave under this paragraph not more than twice during their employment provide that the total aggregate amount of leave granted to any one employee shall not exceed 26 weeks.

+Section 12.
 For the purposes of ARTICLE 8 LEAVE, ARTICLE 9 VACATIONS, and ARTICLE 10 HOLIDAYS, the term "day" with respect to employees who work an irregular workday or whose regular workday is longer than the normal seven and one-half (7.5) or eight (8) hour workday shall mean seven and one-half (7.5) or eight (8) hours, whichever is appropriate, and for the purpose of ARTICLE 9 VACATIONS, the term "week" with respect to such employees shall mean thirty-seven and one-half (37.5) or forty (40) hours, whichever is appropriate.
+For the purposes of ARTICLE 8 - LEAVE, ARTICLE 9 – VACATIONS, and ARTICLE 10 – HOLIDAYS, all paid leave time shall be prorated for regular part-time employees.

 ARTICLE 9

 VACATIONS

 Section l.
-The vacation year shall be the period from January 1st to December 31st, inclusive.
+The vacation year shall be the period from the first full pay period in January through the last full pay period inclusive of December 31st of the same calendar year.

 Section 2.

-Vacation leave with pay shall be credited to full-time employees employed by the Commonwealth on the last day of each full month worked based on work performed during that month as follows:
+Vacation leave with pay shall be credited to full-time employees employed by the MassDOT at the end of each pay period as follows: